 THE WARNING SIGNS OF PLUMBING DAMAGES

-Sometimes, it is the small things that homeowners overlook, which later arise as major problems.
+Sometimes, it is the small things that homeowners overlook, that later arise as major problems.
 Something as common as cooking food in the kitchen can become problematic: an accumulation of grease and food disposals over time can block sewerage and drain lines.
 A stammering faucet is an indication that a water line may be leaking.
-Or, a slow drainage can signal that the sewerage line has been clogged.
+Or, slow drainage can signal that the sewerage line has been clogged.
 All these signs point towards a sudden and possibly costly water line repair in San Antonio, TX.
 Detecting these signs before they become worse can save you from potential problems and expenses.